Group Therapy

 To Sign Up:

-This group is designed for high school students and their families to better understand how to manage adolescent stressors in today’s world.
-Group is intended to address common challenges that high schoolers face, including time management skills, technology use, academic pressures, social dynamics, getting enough sleep, and communication skills, to name a few.
+This group is designed for high school students to discuss daily stressors, social dynamics, and other experiences unique to adolescents.
+Group is intended to address common challenges that high schoolers face, including academic pressures, social interactions, time management skills, technology use, getting enough sleep, and communication skills, to name a few.

-Group will predominantly be for teens to meet weekly, receiving psychoeducation on a particular stressor each week.
-Teens will offer feedback and encouragement to one another, while gaining healthier coping skills to better manage stress.
+Group is for teens to meet weekly and engage in a structured, safe, and confidential way.
+They will process stressors with peers and receive relevant psychoeducation based on the topics discussed each week.
+Teens will offer feedback and encouragement to one another, while gaining healthier coping skills to better manage stress

-This is an open group, which means that families can enroll in group at any time.
-It is expected that they will participate for at least 8-weeks.
-After 8 weeks, you can stay as long as you like/find group to be helpful.
+This is an open group, which means that teens can enroll in group at any time.
+It is expected that they will participate for at least 6 weeks.
+After 6 weeks, you can stay as long as you like/find group to be helpful.

 Cost: $70 per session